 so the tongue is a little member, and boasteth great things.Behold,

 how great a matter a little fire kindleth.

 (verse 10) "Out of the same mouth proceedeth blessing and cursing.
 My brethren, these things ought not so to be."

 Compare with a decorative, foliate example at Cercles (Dordogne)...

-..and with this remarkable tongue-poker capital at Bouëx (Charente)...
+..and with these remarkable tongue-poker capitals at Bouëx (Charente)...

 ...and a fine capital at Incinillas (Burgos) on which the tongue-sticker is about to have its eyes pecked out

 Some tongue-stickers - like the one above at Incinillas

 But what is one to make of this female tongue-sticker in the act of giving birth ?

 And what about tongue-pullers like these in the Charente?